In the News

 So far, there is no specific medication for dengue infection’s treatment.
-As a recommendation, people who think they have dengue should use analgesics, pain relievers, with acetaminophen, and should avoid those containing ibuprofen, Naproxen, aspirin or aspirin containing drugs.
+As a recommendation, people who think they have dengue should use analgesics, pain relievers, with acetaminophen, and should avoid those containing ibuprofen, naproxen, aspirin or aspirin containing drugs.
 They should also drink plenty of fluids to prevent dehydration, avoid mosquitos’ bites while having fever, and lastly consult a physician.

 What we can provide

 The best way of minimizing the danger of dengue fever is to identify the symptoms early.
-Due to sharing common symptoms, testing is one of definitive methods of determining whether people have contracted Dengue fever or not.
+Due to sharing common symptoms, testing is one of the definitive methods of determining whether people have contracted dengue fever or not.
 Testing can be performed by using Dengue Test Kits, which provide an immediate result with high accuracy.
 Stay safe and healthy!